Bush Brothers and Company

-Bush Brothers and Company is a family-owned corporation best known for its Bush's Best brand canned baked beans.
+Bush Brothers and Company is a US family-owned corporation best known for its Bush's Best brand canned baked beans.
 The company produces approximately 80 percent of the canned baked beans consumed in the United States, representing estimated annual sales in excess of $400 million and the processing of more than 55 million pounds of beans per year.
-In addition, the company also offers other canned beans (black, garbanzo, pinto, and refried), as well as peas, hominy, and cut green beans.
+The company also sells other canned beans (black, garbanzo, pinto, and refried), peas, hominy, and cut green beans.
 Based in Knoxville, Tennessee, Bush Brothers operates plants in Augusta, Wisconsin, and Chestnut Hill, Tennessee.
 Its canned goods are sold through retail food outlets and food service operators throughout the United States and Canada.

 History

 In 1904, A.J.
 (Andrew Jackson) Bush entered a partnership with the Stokely family to open a tomato cannery in Chestnut Hill, Tennessee.
-His cannery proved so profitable that, by 1908, he was able to buy out the Stokelys' interest and establish his own independent business.
+His cannery proved so profitable that, by 1908, he was able to buy out the Stokely family interest and establish his own independent business.
 He entered into partnership with his two oldest sons, Fred and Claude, and established Bush Brothers & Company.